A 10,000 word essay could be written about what went wrong in the UW Huskies 62-64 loss to Tulane on November 10th.

 #AlwaysCompete is the mantra that the Huskies Women’s Basketball program has pledged its efforts to this season.

-But the Huskies commitment to that mantra came to head in the second game of the season, when the Washington women lost a home game on a last second layup by Tulane.
+But the Huskies commitment to that mantra came to a head in the second game of the season, when the Washington women lost a home game on a last second layup by Tulane.

 Despite Tulane’s 20-4 run in the fourth quarter, it wasn’t a late breakdown that allowed Tulane to come back in the final minutes.